what is pacing in a story?

 Take the time to plot out each aspect of your story’s rising action and falling action events to organize your thoughts and plan the story’s pacing.

-There are several book writing software programs and AI story generator services available that can help writers plan out their stories and their main storyline.
+There are several book writing software programs and AI story generator software programs available that can help writers plan out their stories and their main storylines.

 These programs can be beneficial in organizing ideas and keeping track of plot points.
 The software can also provide templates for characters, locations, and scenes.